 Class Size.
 The class size may range from 30 to 40 students, as public school have large classrooms.
 It is important to keep in mind that groups need to be formed on the basis of heterogeneous grouping, so cooperative learning can be maximized.

 Availability of Materials.
 The implementation of the jigsaw reading strategy does not require the use of a lot of teaching materials.
-However, it will be a good idea to have the following things at your disposal: c.
+However, it will be a good idea to have the following things at your disposal: chairs, tables, concept map example, copies of book, copies of reading materials, poster paper or paper chart, whiteboard, whiteboard markers, colored pens/pencils, pencils, erasers, and rulers.

 Technology.
 If technological devices and equipment are not available in the classroom, you can implement the jigsaw reading strategy without any difficulty.